Fraser Henderson, Sr., MD

-Dr.Henderson entered private practice in Chevy Chase, Maryland, as Director of Neurosurgery at Doctors Hospital and Director of the Chiari Syringomyelia Foundation Greater Metropolitan Washington Chapter, where he is focused on the development of the understanding and treatment of deformity induced injury to the brainstem and spinal cord in Chiari Malformation and Ehlers-Danlos syndrome.
-He was recipient of the Annual Physicians award at The Adventist Hospital at Shady Grove in 2011.
-He is inventor of eleven new devices and concepts relating to disorders of the brainstem and spinal cord, has published over 55 peer reviewed articles and book chapters, and given over 140 invited lectures with a focus on craniocervical disorders, Chiari malformation, cancer, radiosurgery and unusual problems of the spine.
+Dr.Henderson entered private practice in Chevy Chase, Maryland, as Director of Neurosurgery at Doctors Hospital and Director of the Chiari Center of Excellence, where he is focused on the development of the understanding and treatment of deformity induced injury to the brainstem and spinal cord in Chiari Malformation and Ehlers Danlos Syndrome.
+He is inventor of 11 devices and concepts relating to disorders of the brainstem and spinal cord, has published over 50 peer reviewed articles and book chapters, and given over 140 invited lectures with a focus on craniocervical disorders, Chiari malformation, cancer, radiosurgery and unusual problems of the spine.